There's a lot of conflicting information about what chickens should and should not eat.

-Some, in particular aspergillus flavus, the mould which grows on nuts, corn and apples, produces a toxin called aflatoxin which is known to contribute to the development of liver cancer in both humans and animals.(2)
+Some, in particular aspergillus flavus, the mould which grows on nuts, corn and apples, produces a toxin called aflatoxin which is known to contribute to the development of liver cancer in both humans and animals.(3)

 It's equally important to make sure your flock's feed does not become damp, which is one of the mediums in which moulds and their toxins flourish.
-Remember - mouldy feed can kill.

 Avocado is a controversial one.
-You'll see information on the internet which states categorically that avocados as a whole are poisonous to chickens.
-That's not entirely accurate.
+You'll see information all over the internet stating categorically that avocados as a whole are poisonous to chickens.

-In large doses, persin will cause birds to have heart problems followed by difficulties breathing and it can cause death very quickly - in less than 48 hours.(3)
+In large doses, persin will cause birds to have heart problems followed by difficulties breathing.
+It can cause death in less than 48 hours.(4)

 Persin is carried mostly in the skin and the stone of the avocado (and the bark and leaves of the tree, if you happen to have one).

-Avocado is actually an excellent source of nutrients including iron, potassium and Omega-3 fatty acids, but you need to balance that with the fact that it does have toxins which are potentially lethal to chickens.
+Avocado is actually an excellent source of nutrients including iron, potassium and Omega-3 fatty acids.
+But you need to balance that with the fact that it does have toxins which are potentially lethal to chickens.

 Personally, I wouldn't give my chickens avocados anyway - I like them too much myself.

-I feed it them in moderation - left over cooked potato (including potato skins) is fine for chickens to eat but contains very few nutrients so isn't one of the best treats.
+I feed it them in moderation.
+Left-over cooked potato (including potato skins) is fine for chickens to eat but contains very few nutrients so isn't one of the best treats.

 Green potatoes, though, are another matter entirely.

 Solanin is not altered by cooking, so don't think it will be fine if you boil some green potatoes for your flock.
 It won't be.
 It will cause drowsiness, paralysis and eventually, death.
-Steer clear.

-If you find some leftover potatoes which have already gone green or have sprouted, do not feed them to your chickens - even if you cook them - and don't throw green peelings onto the compost heap if your chickens have access to it.
+If you find some leftover potatoes which have already gone green or have sprouted, do not feed them to your chickens, even if you cook them.
+And don't throw green peelings onto the compost heap if your chickens have access to it.

-Green tomatoes should also be avoided but are slightly different in the sense that once they have ripened the levels of solanin they contain are greatly reduced.
+Green tomatoes should also be avoided but are slightly different in the sense that once they have ripened, the levels of solanin they contain are greatly reduced.

 It's fairly well known these days that chocolate is harmful to some mammals, particularly dogs and cats.

 Theobromine and caffeine are the toxic elements of chocolate and are also found in some drinks - coffee, tea and colas among them.
 The darker the chocolate, the more theobromine it contains and the more dangerous it is.

 Now, it's right to say that eating a few pecks of chocolate or some leftover chocolate cake is probably not going to do your hens much harm - depending on how much chocolate that cake contains and how much they eat.

-Chocolate is known to cause heart problems in birds which can range from an irregular heartbeat to full cardiac arrest and death will happen very quickly - within 24 hours of eating the chocolate.(5)
+Chocolate is known to cause heart problems in birds which can range from an irregular heartbeat to full cardiac arrest.
+Death will happen very quickly - within 24 hours of eating the chocolate.(6)

 So don't kill them with "kindness".
 Do your chickens and yourself a favour - keep the chocolate for yourself.

 There is a lot of inaccurate and misleading information on the internet about foods which chickens should not eat.
 In order to bring you evidence-based information I refer only to facts which have been demonstrated by peer-based research and review.
-These are the resources on which my information on this page is based.
+These are the resources on which my information for this page is based.

-(1) U.S. Food and Drug Administration: 'Foodborne Illness and Contaminants'.
+1. U.S. Food and Drug Administration: 'Foodborne Illness and Contaminants'.
 May 2013.

-(2) B.W.
-Horn et al: 'Aspergillus Flavus'.
+3. Horn, B.W., et al: 'Aspergillus Flavus'.
+Pub.
 Advanced Center for Genome Technology, 2009.

-(3) Buoro et al: 'Putative avocado toxicity'.
+4. Buoro et al: 'Putative avocado toxicity'.
+Pub.
 Journal of Veterinary Research, 1994.

-(5) Peterson et al: 'Small Animal Toxicology'.
+6. Peterson et al: 'Small Animal Toxicology'.
 Pub.
 Elsevier Saunders, 2006.